ChriZhang/academic-kickstart/content/talk/SHAPO/index.md

 # Name of event and optional event URL.
-event = "Séminaire de l'équipe CO2, Centre de Recherche en Automatique de Nancy" event_url = ""
+event = "Rencontres de l'ANR SHAPO" event_url = ""

 # Location of event.
-location = "Nancy"
+location = "Paris"

 # Is this a selected talk? (true/false)
 selected = false